Best Life Insurance Riders to Recommend Across Different Life Stages

 Child Term Rider

-This rider adds low-cost coverage for children and can often be converted into permanent insurance when they reach adulthood.
+Adds low-cost coverage for children and can often be converted into permanent insurance when they reach adulthood.
 Parents appreciate the affordability and the early start it gives their children, making it one of the most emotionally resonant riders available.

 Accidental Death Benefit Rider

 For families relying on a single or primary income, accidental death coverage provides an additional payout if death occurs due to an accident.
-This rider is inexpensive, and many families appreciate the peace of mind it offers during their highest responsibility years.
+This rider is inexpensive, and many families appreciate the peace of mind it offers during their highest-responsibility years.

 Disability Income Rider

 Unlike a waiver of premium, this rider provides actual income if the insured becomes disabled.
 It helps families maintain their lifestyle and mortgage payments during a life-altering event.
-Present the rider by explaining that disability is more common than most clients assume, especially in physically or mentally demanding careers.
+Present the rider by explaining that disability is more common than most clients assume — especially in physically or mentally demanding careers.

 Riders for Mature Professionals and Pre-Retirees: Health and Wealth Protection